fanny/docs-checker/README.md

     }
 };
 ```
 - `name` - The rule name.
-This is used as an identifier to configure docs-checker on the command line
+This is used as an identifier to configure docs-checker on the command line.
-- `tags` - A human readable list of tags that help others users to identify what this rule is about.
+- `tags` - A human readable list of tags that help other users to identify what this rule is about.
 - `description` - A human readable description for the rule.
 This is used in the cli to describe the rule.
 - `run` - The one method is run(), which sets up the rule.
-This method is passed in two arguments, `params` and a reporter function.
-`params` contains two objects, `context` and `rule configs`.
-The context object contains additional functionality that is helpful for rules to do their jobs, is a result of parser processing while the rule configs are the configs provided by the user using `config.json` file.
+This method is passed with two arguments, `params` and a `reporter` function. `params` includes two objects, context and rule configs.
+The `context` object contains additional functionalities that is helpful for rules to do their jobs, is a result of `parser` processing while the rule configs are the configs provided by the user using `config.json` file.
 The `reporter` is a function used to report a problem in the structure.

 After define your custom rule you'll need to define where those rules are located in your `config.json` file